Find Partners

 • Name Digital learning for Engineering Teachers course

 • Unite!
-Partner Universities involved (Aalto) Aalto University, (WROCLAW TECH) Wrocław University of Science and Technology
+Partner Universities involved (Aalto) Aalto University (WROCLAW TECH) Wrocław University of Science and Technology

-• Type of collaboration Collaborative Course - COIL (Collaborative Online International Learning), Collaborative Course - BIP (Blended Intensive Program)
+• Type of collaboration Collaborative Course - COIL (Collaborative Online International Learning) Collaborative Course - BIP (Blended Intensive Program)

 • Short description